 Don’t give up.
 Patients with substance-induced mood disorders can generally expect to start feeling relief within hours or days after their last drug use.
 Temporary relief can be provided with prescribed benzodiazepines or antidepressants, but the primary task at hand is to bring you or your loved one into healthy balance by the end of treatment.

 The caring staff at Black Bear Lodge fully comprehends how getting through each day with a mood disorder affects your life.
-We know you struggle to manage your feelings and understand the embarrassment at not being able to.
+We know you struggle to manage your feelings and understand the embarrassment of not being able to.
 Our admissions coordinators are available 24 hours a day to answer your questions and help you find treatment.
-Call us today.
+Call us at 706-914-2327 today.

 1 “Mental and Substance Use Disorders.”
 Substance Abuse and Mental Health Services Administration, 20 June 2014.

 2 “NAMI.”
 NAMI: National Alliance on Mental Illness, Apr.
 2018.

 3 “Mood Disorders and Alcohol/Drug Use.”
 Psych Central, 17 July 2016.